WE ARE HERE TO HELP

 Do you provide a bulk billing (free) service?

-Broulee Psychology is a private billing practice so consultation fees need to be paid in full and the rebates can be claimed directly by Medicare.
+Unfortunately Broulee Psychology is not able to provide bulk billing (free) services.
+We are a private billing practice so consultation fees need to be paid in full and the rebates can be claimed directly by Medicare.
 When you pay your account, we can lodge a claim to Medicare on your behalf.
-This rebate should be returned to you within 48 hours.
+This rebate should be returned to you within 24-48 hours.

 What is the difference between a psychologist and a psychiatrist?